 Notes

-- You can double, triple, or quadruple this recipe depending on how much gravy you need.
+- This recipe makes about 2 cups of gravy.
+You can double, triple, or quadruple this recipe depending on how much gravy you need.
 The basic ratio is the following: for every 1 cup of drippings/stock, use 2 tablespoons of fat and 2 tablespoons of flour.

 - I like to make turkey stock while my turkey roasts from the giblets that come with it.
 Place the neck and giblets (minus the liver) in a medium pot with two ribs of celery and two carrots, cut into 2-3 inch pieces, and one onion, quartered (no need to peel any of these).
 Season with just a little salt and some peppercorns, and cover with water (about 8 cups).
 Bring to a boil, cover, and simmer on low for 2 hours, or for as along as your turkey roasts.
 Remove solids by pouring the liquid through a mesh sieve.
 Use the turkey stock to supplement the drippings for your gravy, or save it to make turkey noodle soup with the leftovers.